VinuthaNagaraju/Time-Series-Analysis/README.md

 # Time-Series-Analysis
 Analysis on time series data to forecast pressure
-The historical weather dataset from Dublin Airport, spanning over eight decades from 1942 to 2023, serves as a valuable collection for unraveling the patterns of atmospheric pressure.It consists of 29889 entries and 9 features related to weather recorded for different dates.
+The historical weather dataset from Dublin Airport, spanning over eight decades from 1942 to 2023, serves as a valuable collection for unraveling the patterns of atmospheric pressure.It consists of 29889 entries and 9 features related to weather recorded for different dates.
 As a crucial variable influencing weather dynamics,